 - Low tubal ovum transfer

-Managed care organizations (HMO and/or PPO) may confine benefits to in network providers only.
+Managed care organizations (HMO and/or PPO) may confine benefits to in-network providers only.
 This means you must find a fertility clinic that accepts your specific health plan.
-Otherwise your entire cost must be paid out of pocket.
+Otherwise, you must pay the entire cost must out of pocket.

 Any religious organization is entitled to opt out of coverage if the methods of diagnosing and treating infertility are contrary to their moral values.
 The carrier would then issue a rider to the policy excluding infertility coverage.